Skip to main content

 Create rewards that reflect your culture—monetary or not.
 On the Rewards tab, you can:

-• Add custom rewards (PTO, coffee gift cards, team swag, etc.) or start with Donut’s templates.
+• Add custom rewards (like PTO, coffee gift cards, or team swag), or

 • Set a name, description, image, point value, and visibility for each reward.